Pteratato/Oasis/Oasis [CH3].md

 “*They*?”

-Hahn held up the coin, showing Janus the skull-faced crow sigil stamped into the metal.
+Hahn held up the coin, showing Janus the skulled crow sigil stamped into the metal.
 “Think your ex-boyfriend’s back to stir up trouble?”

 Janus stopped, his expression surprised at first, then darkening.
 Finally, he shrugged nonchalantly and resumed walking.

 "Doubt it,” he answered quietly.
-“Serbanescu clan’s growin’ their numbers these days, could be anyone."
+“The Serbanescu clan’s growin’ their numbers these days, could be anyone."

 “Crowfolk don’t just wander into the Sprawl,” Hahn replied, but let the matter drop.

-–
+---

 “Okay, but what I don’t understand is,” Brimwylf was saying, making small gestures with his hands, “why would the kids leave *before* breakfast?”